neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 Document Splitter
 =================

-Document splitters, as the name indicate, are splitting documents into smaller chunks that can be processed within the LLM token limits.
+Document splitters, as the name indicate, split documents into smaller chunks that can be processed within the LLM token limits.
 Wrappers for LangChain and LlamaIndex text splitters are included in this package: